 A four-century-old English Family Bible makes the ideal family heirloom.
 Your children can gain a deeper appreciation for the Bible by holding one of the earliest English printings in their hands.
 Just gazing upon its ancient print style and thick pages brings a sense of reverence and awe, and reminds one of the sacrifices made by the early printers to bring us these treasured early copies of God's Word.
 What an amazing conversation piece and attention-commanding display item for your home!
 And what a magnificent gift for a very special occasion, or for the “person who has everything.”

 Can I really afford one?

-Prices start at around $4,000.
-For less than the cost of a good plasma television set, you could have one of these ancient treasures of Christian history in your home.
+Prices start well under $4,000.
+For about the cost of a good flat screen TV, you could have one of these ancient treasures of Christian history in your home.

 Aren't they too fragile to use?

 No, not at all!
 They are very durable, having survived centuries of reading and use, in excellent condition.
 Unlike the comparatively fragile Bibles printed today, usually made of super-thin “rice paper” or regular wood-pulp paper, glued together and designed for only 20 to 50 years of regular use; these ancient Bibles are made of super-strong and very thick acid-free 100% rag cotton linen sheets (like bed linens), stitched together and designed to last nearly 1,000 years.
 They don’t make them like they used to!

 Of course, the leather bindings typically last around 150 to 300 years of use before disintegrating, so over 80% of our ancient Bibles have been either completely rebound in fresh, strong, new leather… or at least had their original boards (covers) re-attached to a newer leather spine, one or more times over the centuries.
 Such restoration is usually required and expected, and does not negatively effect the value of the book in any way.
 Other than applying a moisturizing cream to the leather binding once every few years, they require no special care beyond what common sense would dictate.